natalieh235/ex-netlify-cms/content/landingPages/projects.md

       Whether you are new to coding or looking to improve, we have opportunities for you.
     type: standard
+    img: /img/web.svg
   - buttons:
-      - button-path: about
-        button-text: Read how our projects impact the community ->
+        - button-text: Read how our projects impact the community ->
+          button-path: ''

     description: >-
       We agonize over the right abstractions so your teams don’t need to stitch together disparate systems or spend months integrating payments functionality.
     header: Our Projects
     type: standard

 ---